 Studying Supply Chain Management in the US

-From raw material to consumer satisfaction: supply chain managements know it all
+From raw material to consumer satisfaction

 From procuring raw materials to selling the final product, there are a set of people who look into every network of a business - the supply chain managers.
 They are a group of people who manage every business aspect to ensure smooth production and distribution of the produce at reduced costs, without compromising on its quality.
 Such is the importance of their position that businesses are increasingly looking for skilled supply chain management specialists, thus making a degree in supply chain management an extremely lucrative educational option.

 Since it is a specialization course, the course focuses on aspects ranging from basic humanities and sciences to business-related topics that can benefit students in all areas of their workspace.
 After completing the course, students can become a logistician or a distributions manager depending on their interests.

 A student of management studies can opt for a specialization in logistics and supply chain management that teaches the finer nuances of this aspect of business as part of the four-year educational course.
 While some institutions offer supply chain management as part of the regular four-year undergraduate program, some others offer it through their accelerated and part-time programs as well.